 From Moalboal, you can ride a bus (around P40 per person) or rent a scooter to get to Kawasan Falls in Badian.
 Travel time is about 40 minutes.

-Where to book this tour
+Where to book your tour

 Basically, you can do this tour DIY or you can also get a tour package from agencies.
 Joiner tour rates start at P1000-1500 per person.